DefTruth/lite.ai.toolkit/README.md

 ## 2. Model Zoo.

-### 2.1 model-zoo for ONNX version.
+### 2.1 Models for ONNX version.
-Some of the models were converted by this repo, and others were referenced from third-party libraries.
+Most of the models were converted by LiteHub, and others were referenced from third-party libraries.
 The name of the class here will be different from the original repository, because different repositories have different implementations of the same algorithm.
 For example, ArcFace in [insightface](https://github.com/deepinsight/insightface) is different from ArcFace in [face.evoLVe.PyTorch](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch) .
 ArcFace in [insightface](https://github.com/deepinsight/insightface) uses Arc-Loss + Softmax, while ArcFace in [face.evoLVe.PyTorch](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch) uses Arc-Loss + Focal-Loss.
 LiteHub uses naming to make the necessary distinctions between models from different sources.
-Therefore, in LiteHub, different names of the same algorithm mean that the corresponding models come from different repositories, different implementations, or use different training data, etc. ([Baidu Drive](https://pan.baidu.com/s/1X5y7bOSPyeBzT9nSgQiMIQ) code:g83e) <div id="refer-anchor-2"></div>
+Therefore, in LiteHub, different names of the same algorithm mean that the corresponding models come from different repositories, different implementations, or use different training data, etc. Just jump to [litehub-demos](https://github.com/DefTruth/litehub/tree/main/examples/lite/cv) to figure out the usage of each model in LiteHub. ([Baidu Drive](https://pan.baidu.com/s/1X5y7bOSPyeBzT9nSgQiMIQ) code:g83e) <div id="refer-anchor-2"></div>

 |Model|Size|From|Stars|File|Type|Usage|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|